16 tricks for cheaper train fares

 As much as I’d like to use trains over cars and planes (and I do when I can), tickets aren’t cheap.
-Rail fares went up by 3.8% in March, the largest increase on already pricey tickets in nine years.
+Rail fares went up by 4.6% in March in England and Wales, while a 3.8% increase will take place in April for Scotland.

 And some fares might go up more!
 The size of any annual rise is limited to the Retail Prices Index (RPI) inflation figure – but only on regulated fares.
 Non-regulated ones, such as advance singles and day off-peak are set by the rail companies so could go up by more.